Israeli soldier, three Palestinian militants, protester killed in Gaza escalation

 Egyptian security officials and a diplomat from another unnamed state were holding contacts with Hamas and Israel in an effort to restore calm and prevent further deterioration, a Palestinian official told Reuters.
 Gaza was relatively quiet after midnight, residents said.

-Another Egyptian official said: “Egypt has managed to restore calm through talks with the two sides in Israel and in Gaza ...
+A Palestinian official said: “Egypt has managed to restore calm through talks with the two sides in Israel and in Gaza ...
 We hope it lasts.”

 Israel said its aircraft and tanks had struck dozens of targets belonging to Hamas and across the Gaza Strip, including a drone warehouse, aerial defense systems and observation posts.